chuanli11/MGANs/README.md

 <a href="/pictures/ILSVRC2012_val_00000033_MDANs.png" target="_blank"><img src="/pictures/ILSVRC2012_val_00000033_MDANs.png" height="120px" style="max-width:100%;"></a>
 </p>

 The results look nice, so we know adversarial training is able to produce results that are comparable to previous methods.
 In other experiments we observed that gaussian statistics work remarkable well for painterly textures, but can sometimes be too flexible for photorealistic textures; nearest-neighbor search preserve photorealistic details but can be too rigid for deformable textures.
-In this sense MDANs offers a relatively more balanced choice with advaserial training.
+In some sense MDANs offers a relatively more balanced choice with advaserial training.
 See our paper for more discussoins.

 Like previous deconvolutional methods, MDANs is VERY slow.
 A Nvidia Titan X takes about one minute to transfer a photo of 384 squared.
-To make it run faster, we replace the deconvolutional process by a feed-forward network (MGANs).
+To make it faster, we replace the deconvolutional process by a feed-forward network (MGANs).
 The feed-forward network takes long time to train (45 minutes for this example on a Titan X), but offers significant speed up in testing time.
 Here are some results from MGANs:

 <p>
 <a href="/pictures/ILSVRC2012_val_00000511.png" target="_blank"><img src="/pictures/ILSVRC2012_val_00000511.png" height="150px" style="max-width:100%;"></a>